 I have to be totally honest, I have a love-hate relationship with the Loup Of Fintry.
 It is where we spent our first night on our month-long trip and we had decided to wild camp in a 6 man tent with no food aside from dry grains and a papery cereal bar.
 That combined with a sleepless night filled with borderline hyperthermia and the noise of teenagers coming and going who apparently use this is social gathering spot way past midnight, meant that some of the warm fuzzy glow of this stunning waterfall was extinguished.

 But it’s beautiful all the same.
 And I would totally go back minus the wild camping.

 The Loup of Fintry blessed us with a beautiful sunset and sunrise and even a rainbow.
 You are forgiven.

 Loch Lomond is a lake in southern Scotland.
-It’s part of the Loch Lomond and The Trossachs National Park and often considered the boundary between the lowlands of central Scotland and the highlands.
+It’s part of the Loch Lomond and The Trossachs National Park and is often considered the boundary between the lowlands of central Scotland and the highlands.

 We spent four nights here camping at the start of our trip and found the area to be almost bewitching and worthy of its reputation despite the thick fog and pouring rain.
 It is the largest lake in Great Britain by surface area and the surrounding area is home to red deer and oak woodlands.

 Loch Lomond is home to many footpaths and cycle trails across Ben Lomond mountain and the smaller Hills surrounding it.

 We would also recommend you stopped by The Falls of Falloch which we discovered on one of our drives about the park.
 A totally stunning waterfall that has a Jurassic feel to it with a short, easy and forgiving walk to the viewing point which quite honestly is a luxury in mountainous Scotland.